ActivitySim/activitysim/docs/examples.rst

 ::

   cd my_test_example
-  activitysim -c configs -d data -o output
+  activitysim run -c configs -d data -o output

 * ActivitySim should log some information and write outputs to the output folder.